flowroute/flowroute-numbers-python/README.md

 ### InboundRoutesController<a name=inboundcontroller></a>

+Location: **./flowroute-numbers-python/FlowrouteNumbersLib/Controllers**

 The InboundRoutesController contains the methods required to create new routes and to view your current routes.
 Methods are added to a Python file, and then that file run from a command line.
-The following shows a sample file named **routes.py** file that invokes only the InboundRoutesController methods:
+The following shows a sample file named **routes.py** file, which invokes the Controller's methods:

 	from FlowrouteNumbersLib.Controllers.InboundRoutesController import *
 	from FlowrouteNumbersLib.Models import *